FOREX-Dollar rally in balance after bumper July

 LONDON, Aug 4 The yen and Europe's major currencies were steady against the dollar on Monday and well off last week's lows after investors used Friday's robust but lower-than-forecast U.S. jobs report to rebase after three weeks of gains.

-The euro was holding most of Friday's gains at $1.3423 in morning trade in Europe, although London-based dealers and analysts said it was unlikely to take back much ground ahead of the European Central Bank's August policy statement on Thursday.
+The euro was holding most of Friday's gains at $1.3423 in early European trade, although London-based traders and analysts said it was unlikely to take back much ground ahead of the European Central Bank's August policy statement on Thursday.

 "Thursday's ECB meeting is likely to accentuate the euro's weakness, in our view," analysts from Barclays said in a note.